joaotavora/yasnippet/doc/snippet-development.rst

 ``# expand-env:`` expand environment
 ------------------------------------

-This is another piece of Emacs-lisp code in the form of a ``let`` *varlist* form, i.e. a list of lists assigning values to variables.
+This is another piece of Emacs-lisp code in the form of a ``let`` *varlist form*, i.e. a list of lists assigning values to variables.
 It can be used to override variable values while the snippet is being expanded.

 Interesting variables to override are ``yas/wrap-around-region`` and ``yas/indent-line`` (see `Expanding Snippets`_).

 As an example, you might normally have ``yas/indent-line`` set to ``'auto`` and ``yas/wrap-around-region`` set to ``t``, but for this